CfPs: Dislocating Urban Studies

 Confirmed discussants include: Matthias Bernt, Hana Cervinkova, Kanishka Goonewardena, Thomas Maloutas, Miguel A. Martínez, Anja Nygren, Sujata Patel, Piro Rexhepi, Jennifer Robinson, Hyun Bang Shin, AbdouMaliq Simone, Marcelo Lopes de Souza, Monika Streule, Ola Söderström, Elena Trubina, and Tanja Winkler.

 Important information for PhD students: As of November 16th, the workshop series has been approved as a 7,5 ECTS credits doctoral course at the Department of Urban Studies, Faculty of Culture and Society, Malmö University.
-PhD students that wish to be considered to receive the credits need to fulfil the following requirements: a) participation in the four workshops and presentation of paper in one of them and b) submission of a final version of the paper in June 2021 for evaluation.
+PhD students that wish to be considered to receive the credits need to fulfil the following requirements: a) participation in the four workshops and presentation of paper in one of them and b) submission of a final version of the paper for evaluation on August 31st, 2021.
 This is a fail/pass course.
 There is a limited number of spots and candidates will be chosen based on the quality and fit of their abstracts.
 The course examiner will be Guy Baeten (Institute for Urban Research, Malmö University).

 For questions or comments, please send an email to: email@example.com